Travis Bond: St. Louis Rams

 The St. Louis Rams acquired Bond off waivers on May 20, 2014.
 He was waived during final cuts on August 29, 2014.

 Los Angeles KISS

 On November 16, 2015, Bond was assigned to the Los Angeles KISS of the Arena Football League (during the off-season).

 Winnipeg Blue Bombers

 On March 8, 2016, Bond signed a contract with the Winnipeg Blue Bombers of the Canadian Football League.
-He played in 12 games for the team in 2016, and for his stellar play, was named to the league All-Star team.
+He played in 12 games for the team in 2016 and was named to the league All-Star team.
 Bond played in 16 games with the Blue Bombers in 2017, and became a free agent the following year.

+Saskatchewan Roughriders

+Bond initially signed with Winnipeg's hated rivals, the Saskatchewan Roughriders for 2018.
+Despite receiving a notable signing bonus, Bond was released after the preseason.

 Edmonton Eskimos

-Bond initially signed with Winnipeg's hated rivals, the Saskatchewan Roughriders for 2018.
-Despite receiving a notable signing bonus, Bond was released after the preseason, and signed with the Edmonton Eskimos, where he played 17 games.
+He then signed with the Edmonton Eskimos, where he played 17 games in 2018.
 Bond signed an extension with Edmonton for 2019, where he played in 13 games and recorded his first career special teams tackle.